Za dom spremni: Croatia

-In December 2016, state administration office in Varaždin refused to verify and register CDF veterans' organization statute and emblem due to its emblem containing the salute.
-Administration office ruled that it is "an established fact that the salute [ ... ] was used as an official salute of the totalitarian regime of the Independent State of Croatia and, as such, is rooted as a symbol of racist ideology, expressing contempt for other people due to their religious and ethnic identity and trivialising crimes against humanity".
+In December 2016, state administration office in Varaždin refused to verify and register HOS veterans' organization statute and emblem due to its emblem containing the salute.
+Administration office ruled that it is:

 The office found the salute to be in violation of Croatian Constitution and the Law on Association.

 The salute is not explicitly banned by law in Croatia.
 The police usually views it as implicitly banned by misdemeanor laws and anti-discrimination laws and treats it as an offense rather than a crime (hate speech).
 For instance, during a house search and seizure of an illegal weapon in June 2017 in Kistanje near Knin, the police have removed the shirt with the salute from a man who was wearing it and charged him with the offence against the public order.